-Well, couple things worth pointing out.
+Well, a couple of things worth pointing out.

 First, we still fear that suicide is a contagious meme.
 That deep down if we talk about suicide it will lead to more suicide.
-(We are still experiencing the cultural hangover of this from not talking about it the last 30 years.)
+(We are still experiencing the cultural hangover of this from not talking about it for the last 30 years.)
 So glamorizing suicide must mean it will lead to more suicide.
-Here’s the thing, just like the Momo Challenge hoax, the reason why these memes don’t simply disappear is because we cannot stop talking about them.
+Here’s the thing, just like the Momo Challenge hoax, the reason why these memes don’t simply disappear is that we cannot stop talking about them.
 Now that people are curious about what the big fuss is about, it drives more people to view the meme.

 Second, it turns out that human beings are built to find closure.
 That we seek out to solve interesting problems.
 Once we start something, we want to finish it.
 We get a shot of dopamine and feel accomplished when we finish.
 So when someone tells us a story, we want to know what is going to happen next and how it is going to end.
 And when we start a show and like 13 Reasons Why, and don’t finish we begin to imagine what happens.
 That’s what makes people anxious.

-[Contagiousness and closure is what makes social media so addicting.
+[Contagiousness and closure are what makes social media so addicting.
 We are constantly checking our feed to see if the world broke while we were offline.
 It is also a design choice to have your Facebook feed scroll on forever.
 It keeps us on the hook.
 You can’t find closure.
 That is why if you do it for too long, you begin to feel like a rat stuck on a wheel.]

-It’s worth pointing out that the most vulnerable populations for this show are 10 to 17 year olds.
+It’s worth pointing out that the most vulnerable populations for this show are 10 to 17-year-olds.
 Parents and adults should be in the discussion about whether this is something they want their adolescent watching.
 If you do, I hope you will finish it.

-In addition, as a culture we need to do a better job about which memes we choose to spread.
+In addition, as a culture, we need to do a better job about which memes we choose to spread.
 It only took me three clicks to find the secondary study.
 Just three clicks that lead to more knowledge.
 More knowledge leads to better decisions.
 It’s easy to be seduced into reading the headline and amplifying our fear.
 Especially when that headline already resonates with our worldview.